 Jay joined Watsi on October 7th, 2015.
-Four years ago, Jay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jay's most recent donation supported Randy, a 49-year-old dedicated father from Philippines, to fund shoulder surgery.
+Six years ago, Jay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jay's most recent donation supported Sylvia, a 56-year-old caretaker from Philippines, to fund a thyroidectomy.